chiefBiiko/charr/charr.md

     [1] "A|B|C"

-The right operand must be a length 2 vector supplying a vector of indices after which to insert strings as first item and a vector of insertion values (strings to insert) as second item.
+The right operand must be a length 2 vector supplying a vector of indices after which to insert strings as first item and a vector of insertion values as second item.
 The insertion values can be multi character strings.
 The number of insertion indices must equal the number of insertion values.

 ###### Note